 The Port of Savannah offers its customers many advantages:

-- GPA is owner & operator of the largest single-terminal container facility (Garden City) in the U.S. which also features the longest contiguous dock in the U.S. – 9,693 linear feet
+- GPA is owner & operator of the largest single-terminal container facility (Garden City) in the U.S. which also features the longest contiguous dock in the U.S. of nearly 10,000 linear feet

 - Largest Southeast refrigerated container import-export terminal

-- One-of-a-kind infrastructure featuring two intermodal container transfer facilities located on a single terminal served by CSX Transportation & Norfolk Southern Railroad
+- One-of-a-kind intermodal infrastructure located on a single terminal served by CSX Transportation & Norfolk Southern Railroad

-- Inspection offices for U.S. Customs & Border Protection and Dept. of Agriculture are on-terminal
+- Inspection offices for U.S. Customs & Border Protection, U.S. Department of Agriculture, U.S. Consumer Product Safety Commission, and U.S. Fish and Wildlife are on-terminal

 - Immediate access to two major interstate highways – I-95 (North/South) and I-16 (East/West)